 Eligibility

-CIRCLE’s graduate fellows must be MSU doctoral students, registered during each semester of the fellowship (Fall 2025 and Spring 2026).
-They must not be concurrently holding another Grad School cohort fellowship during the upcoming fellowship year.
+CIRCLE’s graduate fellows must be MSU doctoral students, registered during each semester of the fellowship (Fall 2026 and Spring 2027).
+They must not have previously held or be concurrently (2026-27) holding another Grad School teaching cohort fellowship.

 How to Apply